ScolzeWA/portfolio/README.md

 - 👨‍🎓 I’m **21 years old**, currently in **4th year**, studying **Information Technology - Networks Track**
 - 📍 Based in **Cairo, Egypt**
-- 🧠 Passionate about **Cybersecurity, Ethical Hacking, and Network Infrastructure**
+- 🧠 Passionate about **Cybersecurity, System Administration, and Network Infrastructure**
 - 🌱 Always learning more about **Linux, Firewalls, Penetration Testing, and Server Management**
 - 🔒 I believe in: _"Secure by design, defend by strategy."_